Best Colleges & Universities in Hawaii

 Salary After Attending: $49,232

-Operating in affiliation with The Church of Jesus Christ of Latter-day Saints, BYU-Hawaii aims to integrate both the spiritual and secular aspects of education to foster life-long learning.
-The Oahu-based campus is home to just under 3,200 students in total and is located approximately halfway between the mountains and the beach, both of which happen to be within walking distance.
+BYU-Hawaii, operating under the affiliation of The Church of Jesus Christ of Latter-day Saints, endeavors to intertwine the realms of spiritual and secular education, nurturing a culture of continuous learning.
+Remarkably, it finds itself nestled between the majestic mountains and the inviting shoreline, both of which conveniently lie within walking distance.
 With a diverse student population representing over 70 countries, BYU-H is the ideal place to find purpose and direction.
-Tuition and fees are subsidized by both Church and Non-Church membership donations, lowering Church member student cost to around $5,720 for a three-semester academic year.
+Tuition and fees are subsidized by both Church and Non-Church membership donations, lowering Church member student costs to around $5,720 for a three-semester academic year.

-All students are expected to be actively engaged in their learning and regularly reflect on their experiences.
 A few of the more popular majors are Arts and Humanities, Math and Science, and Professional certification.
-BYU-Hawaii awards minors and professional certifications, and several of the school’s traditional undergraduate degree programs operate alongside unique major tracks, like Hawaiian language study.
-Students are encouraged to personalize their degree plans and become “holokai,” which translates to “seafarer”–an appropriate designation for any BYU-Hawaii student on their journey to success.
+BYU-Hawaii awards minors and professional certifications, and several of the school's traditional undergraduate degree programs operate alongside unique major tracks, like Hawaiian language study.
+Students are encouraged to personalize their degree plans and become "holokai," which translates to "seafarer"--an appropriate designation for any BYU-Hawaii student on their journey to success.

 5. University of Hawaii at Hilo